RJP0426/Final-App/README.md

   <li> Be able to save how much gas your car can hold and how much you used during your journey</li>
 </ul>

-<b>Please check out my GitHub in the description below to see my product<b/>
+<bold>Please check out my GitHub in the description below to see my product<bold/>